The Safest and Most Dangerous Places in Boundary County, ID: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Boundary County is $409 per year, which is $55 less than the national average and $79 more than Idaho's state average.
-Below we compare counties similar to Boundary County:
+The overall cost of crime per resident in Boundary County is $409 per year, which is $55 less than the national average and $79 more than Idaho's state average.
+The comparison below uses counties similar to Boundary County:

 • In Bonneville County, ID, crime costs $345 per person, which is $64 less than in Boundary County.